-The key is to plan ahead, and the Career Center is here to assist you with your internship search process.
+The key to finding internship opportunities is to plan ahead.
+The Career Center is here to assist you with your internship search process.

 To effectively sell yourself as a job candidate, you need to be able to persuade the employer that you are a fit for that employer’s needs.
 You cannot present yourself as a match if you do not know enough about the employer to do so.
 In interviews, employers expect you to arrive with knowledge of background information–products and services, financial statistics, locations, mission and history, and company culture.
 If you do not, you look like you are not really interested in the job.
 You have to be able to answer the critical question of why you would like to work for that employer–and not sound like you would take any job.
 Research also helps you formulate intelligent and appropriate questions to ask in your interview.